CristianCiocoi/family-landing-page/README.md

 6. **Deploy** to GitHub Pages (see deployment section below)

 > ⚠️ **Security Note**: Never commit sensitive information (API keys, private credentials, etc.) to your repository.
 All placeholder contact info in this template is clearly marked and should be replaced with your actual information only after customization.

+## 🌐 Multi-Language Support

+This template includes both **Russian** (default) and **English** versions:

+- **Russian** (default): `index.html` 🇷🇺
+- **English**: `index-en.html` 🇬🇧
+- **Russian** (alternative URL): `index-ru.html` 🇷🇺

+Language switcher buttons are included in the navigation menu for easy switching between languages.
+All versions share the same CSS and JavaScript files.

+### Adding More Languages

+To add another language, see the detailed [TRANSLATION-GUIDE.md](TRANSLATION-GUIDE.md) which includes:

+- Complete translation reference for English ↔ Russian
+- Step-by-step guide for adding new languages
+- Best practices for multi-language sites
+- Language code recommendations
+- Testing checklist

+> **Note**: The default language is Russian (`index.html`).
+Visitors will see Russian by default and can switch to English using the language switcher in the navigation menu.

 ## 🎨 Customization